Flatness-based trajectory planning for 3D overhead cranes with friction compensation and collision avoidance: System dynamics

 where $\boldsymbol{\psi}$ is the vector-valued mapping function, and $\boldsymbol{\theta}$ is the vector of system parameters, including masses, inertia, and friction coefficients.

-The principal advantage of leveraging differential flatness is the transformation of the complex nonlinear dynamics into a simple, linear time-invariant (LTI) representation where the trajectories can be planned directly on the payload and its time derivatives.
-Various authors in the literature have taken advantage of this property to generate trajectories and different control strategies for 3D overhead cranes, such as \cite{thomas_online_2021}, \cite{vu_sampling-based_2022} and \cite{chung_nguyen_flatness-based_2025}.
+Leveraging differential flatness transforms complex nonlinear dynamics into a simple linear time-invariant (LTI) representation, where trajectories are planned directly using the payload position and its derivatives.
+This property has been widely applied to 3D overhead cranes trajectory generation \cite{thomas_online_2021, vu_sampling-based_2022, chung_nguyen_flatness-based_2025}.

 The system dynamics can then be expressed as a chain of integrators by defining the new input as the fourth derivative of the flat output, $\mathbf{\bar{u}} = \mathbf{r_p}^{(4)}$:

 where

 and the state and input matrices, $\mathbf{A} \in \mathbb{R}^{12 \times 12}$ and $\mathbf{B} \in \mathbb{R}^{12 \times 3}$ are given by